mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/datamodel.md

 *  Each database-row maps to a php-object
 *  Each database-column maps to a property on a php-object

-All data tables in Silverstripe are defined as subclasses of [DataObject](http://api.silverstripe.org/trunk/sapphire/model/DataObject.html).
+All data tables in Silverstripe are defined as subclasses of `[api:DataObject]`.
 Inheritance is supported in the data model: seperate tables will be linked together, the data spread across these tables.
 The mapping and saving/loading logic is handled by sapphire, you don't need to worry about writing SQL most of the time.

 The advanced object-relational layer in Silverstripe is one of the main reasons for requiring PHP5.
 Most of its customizations are possible through [PHP5 Object Overloading](http://www.onlamp.com/pub/a/php/2005/06/16/overloading.html) handled in the [Object](Object)-class.